How to Get Rid of Frown Lines

 Treatments for Frown Lines

-Usually the best treatment for these lines is Botox or, in certain cases where static lines are more prominent, a combination of Botox and a dermal filler.
+Usually the best tool for how to get rid of frown lines is Botox or, in certain cases where static lines are more prominent, a combination of Botox and a dermal filler.

 If you keep up with your Botox treatments, the area will remain relaxed.
-As the skin naturally regenerates, the static portion of the wrinkle will slowly get better and may even eventually disappear on its own.
+As the skin naturally regenerates, the static portion of forehead wrinkles will slowly get better and may even eventually disappear on its own.
 However, if a deep, static line between the brows is prominent, the best solution would be a dermal filler such as Juvederm or Restylane.

 When initially consulting with a doctor about frown line treatments, one of the most important matters to identify is the total number of units given and the placement of the injections.
 Botox can be diluted to different concentrations depending on the physician's preference and the effect that is desired.
 Generally speaking, you can reasonably expect to receive around four injections for this area.